Skip to Main Content

 Databases- A searchable collection of journals and other material, often databases have a subject speciality, for example, Lexis Advance is used for Law.

-What are primary or secondary source in law?
+What are primary or secondary source of law?

 Primary Sources- They contain the original or direct evidence of the law.